in-toto/scai-demos/README.md

 ## Usage

-Read the [usage doc] for instructions on setup and tool invocation.
+Read the [usage doc] for instructions on setup and tool invocation for Python and Go environments.

 We encourage you to gain a basic understanding of the [SCAI specification] before using the scai-generator CLI tools in this repo.